nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Replay Policy

 The replay policy applies when the deliver policy is `All`, `ByStartSequence` or `ByStartTime` since those deliver policies begin reading the stream at a position other than the end.
-If the policy is `ReplayOriginal` (the default), the messages in the stream will be pushed to the client at the same rate that they were originally received, simulating the original timing of messages.
+If the policy is `ReplayOriginal`, the messages in the stream will be pushed to the client at the same rate that they were originally received, simulating the original timing of messages.
-If the policy is `ReplayInstant`, the messages will be pushed to the client as fast as possible while adhering to the Ack Policy, Max Ack Pending and the client's ability to consume those messages.
+If the policy is `ReplayInstant` (the default), the messages will be pushed to the client as fast as possible while adhering to the Ack Policy, Max Ack Pending and the client's ability to consume those messages.

 ### Max Deliver

-The maximum amount times a specific message will be delivered.
-Applies to messages that are re-sent due to ack policy.
+The maximum number of times a specific message will be delivered.
+Applies to any message that is re-sent due to ack policy.

 ### Filter Subject

-When consuming from a stream with many subjects, or wildcards, this allows you to select only a specific incoming subjects, supports wildcards
+When consuming from a stream with a wildcard subject, this allows you to select a subset of the full wildcarded subject to receive messages from.

 ### Rate Limit